 1/3 cup cherry tomatoes, sliced in half

-1/2 cup cooked and cooled quiona, optional
+1/2 cup cooked and cooled quinoa, optional

-1/2 cup black, kidney or pinto beans, rinsed and drained
+1/2 cup black, kidney, or pinto beans, rinsed and drained

-1/4 cup shredded cheddar or pepper jack cheese
+1/4 cup shredded cheddar or pepper Jack cheese

 1/2 large avocado, diced